 What pictures should I take for the buyer to protect myself?

-Before you invoice your buyer, we strongly recommend sending her detailed pictures of your item, because:
+If you have been chatting with an interested buyer, we strongly recommend sending her detailed pictures of your item, because:

-- You may not have noticed a blemish or minor damage, you will be able to catch it before she pays
+- You may not have noticed a blemish or minor damage (even with preserved gowns)

-- If the receiver finds blemishes or damage on any details or areas not captured in your pictures or videos, you will be responsible and have to accept a return or offer a reduced price.
+- If the receiver finds blemishes or damage on any details or areas not captured in your pictures or videos, you will be responsible and may have to accept a return or offer a reduced price.

 Please be thorough!